 #9.
 Empire Blue Butterfly Bush

 This flower, also known as Buddleia, is very aromatic and this is one of the main reasons why it attracts many butterflies and hummingbirds, making it a real treasure for your garden.
-It has lance-shaped leaves with blooming branches covered in little blue flowers.
+It has lance-shaped leaves with blooming branches covered in little violet blue flowers.

 It prefers to grow in well-drained soil and enjoys full sunlight during the whole day time, so make sure you plant it in such a position in order to ensure long and continuous blooming.

-This is a five-petal flower with sprays above the foliage and blooms in early spring which is why it is often perceived as the early bird of the blooming season.
+This is a five-petal flower with sprays above the dark green foliage and blooms in early spring which is why it is often perceived as the early bird of the blooming season.

 It prefers well-drained soil and should be planted in a shadow place in order to grow strong and bloom regularly.

 #11.
 Forget Me Not

 The Forget Me Not flower has its name from a legend dating back to the 15th century stating that whoever was wearing it, would not be forgotten by their loved ones.
 This tiny light blue flower with yellow stamens is blooming in the summer season and can be a beautiful colorful accent to your blooming garden.

 This plant grows strong in moisture and shady position with no direct sunlight during most of the day time.
 It is a very good option for ground cover.